thoughtbot/dns/book/chapters/glossary.md

 * **Hostname**: `www`
 * **IP Address**: `2620:0:861:ED1A::1`

 Note that this IP address example is shortened.
-See the section on AAAA records to learn more about shortened IPv6 addresses.
+See the section on [AAAA records](#aaaa) to learn more about shortened IPv6 addresses.

 **ALIAS Record**

 A non-standard record type first used at [DNSimple](https://support.dnsimple.com/articles/alias-record/).
 It allows CNAME-like redirections on the apex domain, which is not normally allowed.
 For example, `donkeyrentals.com` could point to `myapp.herokuapp.com` instead of an IP address.
 Normally, this would need to be done with `www.donkeyrentals.com`.

-See the section on ALIAS or ANAME records for more information.
+See the section on [ALIAS or ANAME records](#alias-or-aname) for more information.

 **ANAME Record**

-See _ALIAS Record_
+See _ALIAS Record_.

 **Apex Domain**